 "I have a responsibility to the worker, both blue-collar and white-collar," Feuerstein later said.
 "I have an equal responsibility to the community.
 It would have been unconscionable to put 3,000 people on the streets [at Christmas] and deliver a death blow to the cities of Lawrence and Methuen.
-Maybe on paper our company is [now] worth less to Wall Street, but I can tell you it's [really] worth more."37
+Maybe on paper our company is [now] worth less to Wall Street, but I can tell you it's [really] worth more."40

-But the increased demand for Polartec clothing wasn't enough to offset the debt he had built up waiting for the plant to be rebuilt: \$100 million.
-BY This situation was compounded by an economic downturn, as well as cheaper fleece alternatives flooding the market.
-Malden Mills filed for bankruptcy protection in November 2001.
+But the increased demand for Polartec clothing wasn't enough to offset the \$100 million debt that had accumulated while the plant was rebuilt.
+41 The situation was compounded by an economic downturn, as well as cheaper fleece alternatives flooding the market: